 Scene along the Cassiar Highway

-The Cassiar Highway gradually faded from a well-marked two-lane highway with good shoulders, to a well-worn asphalt road with no shoulder.
+The Cassiar Highway gradually faded from a well-marked two-lane highway to a well-worn asphalt road with no shoulders.
 Even so, the road was in reasonably good driving condition.

 Northbound on the